disordinary/python_rope/README.md

 The `optimalLength` argument is the length that we consider optimal for a string, it defaults to 1000 but that is an arbitrary number and is not backed by any benchmarking.

-The `minLength` argument is the minumum length that a leaf can be before it triggers a re-balance, once again it is a number that has been plucked from thin air and defualts to 500.
+The `minLength` argument is the minumum length that a leaf can be before it triggers a re-balance, once again it is a number that has been plucked from thin air and defaults to 500.

 The `maxLength` argument is the maximum length that a leaf node can be before it triggers a re-balance, as with the `minLength` it is an arbitrary number set at 1500.